Rehabilitation of Tsiskarauli Tower

 • Masterclasses, meetings with the local community and visits in different parts of Arkhoti valley during the working holidays;

-• With the initiative of Rempart participation of project members in the training for heritage preservation held in France.
+• Continuing Rempart participation with ongoing training for heritage preservation in France.

-The team members of the project of the National Trust of Georgia - rehabilitation of Tsiskarauli Ancestral Tower in village Akhiela, Khevsureti, are: project manager Marine Mizandari, co-managers: Salome Tsiskarauli and Guga Klibadze; architect-restorers: nino Kordzakhia, Lela Naroushvili, Guga Sutidze, Erekle Naroushvili; Historian - Manana Suramelashvili.
+The team members of the project of the National Trust of Georgia - rehabilitation of Tsiskarauli ancestral tower in village Akhieli, Khevsureti, are: project manager Marine Mizandari, co-managers: Salome Tsiskarauli and Guga Klibadze; architect restorers: Nino Kordzakhia, Lela Naroushvili, Guga Sutidze, Erekle Naroushvili; Historian - Manana Suramelashvili.